Fax has been phased-out at BUF Technology!

 SD-only counterparts, purchasers tend to resist anything that cannot

-instant replay systems, that cost much more when capable of high
+motion instant replay systems, that cost much more when capable of

-popular for their low cost, high performance, and ease of use.
-However,
+are popular for their low cost, high performance, and ease of use.

-the HD versions are more than twice the price of SD.
-This is due to the
+However, the HD versions are more than twice the price of SD.
+This is

-high cost of HD disk recording that is capable of useful slow motion.
-HD
+due to the high cost of HD disk recording that is capable of useful

-recording has become commonplace and inexpensive, but only for normal
+slow motion.
+HD recording has become commonplace and inexpensive, but

-compression methods like MPEG are used to reduce data rates, and
+GOP" compression methods like MPEG are used to reduce data rates,

-therefore cost, but degrade the picture in a way that, even if slow
+and therefore cost, but degrade the picture in a way that, even if

 applications.
 Some less expensive replay systems use these recording

-upon to appear where they actually occurred in real life, and can even
+relied upon to appear where they actually occurred in real life, and

-disappear completely!
-Replay systems that use these techniques should
+can even disappear completely!
+Replay systems that use these

-never be used in applications where the truth is important, such as
+techniques should never be used in applications where the truth is

 BUFTEK knows a lot about officiating replay, having